 3. Mesa Falls

 Mesa Falls is another powerhouse of a waterfall in Idaho.
-Located in eastern Idaho, the falls are a 114 feet tall and stretch 200 feet across, making for a truly spectacular sight.
+Located in eastern Idaho, the falls are 114 feet tall and stretch 200 feet across, making for a truly spectacular sight.
 The falls are often visited as a side trip from the nearby Yellowstone National Park, but we think it’s worth it all on its own.
-Take a drive down the Mesa Falls Scenic Byway to see lookouts of the upper and lower falls and/or stop at the Mesa Falls Visitor Center to take the Mesa Nature Trail to get the best view of the falls.
+Take a drive down the Mesa Falls Scenic Byway to see lookouts of the upper and lower falls, and/or stop at the Mesa Falls Visitor Center to take the Mesa Nature Trail to get the best view of the falls.

 4. Hells Canyon National Recreation Area